CSE210-fa25-team06/conductor-app/README.md

 The repository is organized into folders that separate the frontend, backend, database, and testing components.
 Each team can work independently while keeping the project consistent and maintainable.

+## Documentation
-All project documentation, including feature specifications, architectural notes, API references, DevOps instructions, and deployment workflows, is located in the /docs folder.
+All project documentation, including feature specifications, architectural notes, API references, DevOps instructions, and deployment workflows, is located in the [/documentation](./documentation/) folder.
 This directory serves as the central source of truth for understanding how every part of the system works, from frontend components to backend services, CI/CD pipelines, monitoring, and infrastructure.
 For detailed explanations of each feature or subsystem, refer to the corresponding markdown file inside the documentation folder.
+Swagger documentation on backend APIs can be viewed at
+[http://localhost:3000/api/docs/](http://localhost:3000/api/docs/) once the application is running.

+## Deployment
+The live site is deployed on an AWS EC2 instance.
+You can view it [here](https://conductor.pt0.me/) - https://conductor.pt0.me/.

 ### **Quick Start with Docker**
 To run the full stack (App + Database) without manual setup: